David Galbraith

 David Galbraith (born 20 December 1983) is an English footballer.

 Career

 Galbraith plays as a left sided midfielder, he joined Boston United in 2005 initially on loan from Northampton Town and is a former trainee at Tottenham Hotspur.
 He re-signed for the club after their double relegation, making him one of three players remaining from the previous season. on 31 January 2008 Galbraith signed for Kettering Town.

-In the summer of 2009, along with Stephan Morley, Galbraith signed for King's Lynn but was released by the club's manager, Carl Heggs following the Linnets defeat in a pre-season friendly game.

 Personal life

-Galbraith attended Putteridge High School in Luton.

-Works with Freddie Knight at Mida Civils.
+Galbraith attended Putteridge High School in Luton and now works with Freddie Knight at MIDA Civils.